Inderkilla National Park

-Inderkilla National Park is a national park in Himachal Pradesh, India established in 2010.
+Inderkilla National Park is a national park in Himachal Pradesh, India, established in 2010.
 It covers an area of about 104 km2.
-The national park is located in the Kullu district and 46.1 kilometers away from the Kullu Manali Airport.
+The park is located in Kullu district, about 46 km from Kullu–Manali Airport.

 Rare mammals live here, such as brown and black bears, leopards and various mountain deer and goats.
 Over 250 species of birds have been recorded in the park.

+Geography

+Located in the Kullu Valley, Inderkilla National Park features hilly terrain and dense woods, perfect for hiking.
+It falls within the Trans-Himalayan zone, with the Beas River flowing through it, providing water for wildlife.

+Flora

+The park includes mixed coniferous forests, alpine pastures, and oak forests.
+Key plants are juniper, rhododendron, spruce, fir, walnut, and maple.

+Fauna

+Home to leopards, snow leopards, Himalayan brown bears, Himalayan tahr, and musk deer, the park also hosts endangered species like the Himalayan griffon and rare plants such as Bhojpatara and Artemisia.